 The State of Florida issues Hurricane Sally updates

-Wednesday, Governor DeSantis held a press conference regarding Hurricane Sally at the State Emergency Operations Center following a briefing from FDEM Director Moskowitz and State Meteorologist Amy Godsey.
+Thursday, Governor DeSantis held a press conference regarding Hurricane Sally at Pensacola Aviation with Lieutenant Governor Jeanette Nuñez, FDEM Director Jared Moskowitz, Florida Department of Transportation Secretary Kevin Thibault and Congressman Matt Gaetz.
 The press conference is available to view here.

-Governor DeSantis issued Executive Order 20-225, expanding the state of emergency for Hurricane Sally to the following counties: Escambia, Santa Rosa, Bay, Calhoun, Franklin, Gadsden, Gulf, Holmes, Jackson, Liberty, Okaloosa, Walton and Washington.
+During the press conference, Governor DeSantis reported there have not been any Florida resident deaths due to Hurricane Sally and cautioned Floridians that widespread river flooding is ongoing and could continue throughout next week in parts of Northwest Florida.

-Wednesday, Governor DeSantis announced that the Federal Emergency Management Agency has granted an emergency declaration to Florida for Hurricane Sally.
-This declaration will provide important resources and assistance from the federal government, as well as free up funding sources for emergency protective measures.
+Prior to the press conference, Governor DeSantis received a tour of Hurricane Sally damage with the U.S. Coast Guard in Pensacola and received a briefing on response and recovery efforts at the Escambia County Emergency Operations Center.

 Governor DeSantis also provided an update on Florida’s ongoing Hurricane Sally response efforts on The Weather Channel.
-Governor DeSantis encouraged Floridians in Escambia, Santa Rosa and Gulf Coast counties to remain vigilant, follow local weather reports and avoid floodwater as much as possible.
+Governor DeSantis encouraged residents in flooded areas to stay vigilant, avoid standing water and monitor local weather reports for updates.
 The interview is available here.

 Recent actions the state has taken to respond to Hurricane Sally: